top of page

 Plead the Fifth - A common phrase in the United States referring to an individual’s right to invoke the Fifth Amendment of the U.S. Constitution, allowing them to decline to answer questions where the responses might incriminate them.

-Post-Confession Contamination - Occurs when an investigator's actions or questions after a confession influence or alter a suspect's memory or account of the events, compromising the confession's accuracy.
+Post-Confession Contamination - This occurs when an investigator's actions or questions after a confession influence or alter a suspect's memory or account of the events, compromising the confession's accuracy.

 Post-Event Information - Information presented to a witness or involved party after an event has occurred, which can alter or distort their memory of the original event.
 This effect is a critical consideration in legal contexts where witness reliability is paramount.